Fifteenth United States Army: Death of Patton

 Funeral of General George S. Patton at Christuskirche, Heidelberg, December 1945.

 Continuing as commander of Fifteenth Army, in November 1945 Patton replaced General Eisenhower as commander of U.S. Forces in Europe when Eisenhower was reassigned as Army Chief of Staff.
-Patton was very conflicted during this time, and even considered resigning from the Army (instead of retiring, which would leave him still subject to Army regulations).
-Saying that a hunting trip might be a good outing to take his mind off his present difficulties, he set out by car on 8 December to go pheasant hunting.
+Patton was very conflicted during this time, and even considered resigning from the Army (instead of retiring, which would have left him still subject to Army regulations).
+Saying that a hunting trip might be a good outing to take his mind off his present difficulties, he set out by car on 9 December to go pheasant hunting.
 On the way General Patton's staff car was involved in a collision and he died from his injuries on 21 December.

 Major General Hobart R. Gay became commander of the Fifteenth Army in January 1946.
 Gay had been Chief of Staff of Third U.S. Army from February 1944 to October 1945, and then Chief of Staff of Fifteenth Army.
 He remained commander of Fifteenth Army for only about a month, becoming commander of the 1st Armored Division in February 1946.